capnslipp/.dotbang/README.md

 Then, down the road, if you see someone else's changes that you want to pull into your repo, you can:

 1. Make sure you have their repo set up as a remote.
 If not, run:
-   `git remote add «their username» git://github.com/«their username»/.dotbang.git` _(notice the read-only URL; this is important for safety, see below)_
+   `git remote add «their GitHub username» git://github.com/«their GitHub username»/.dotbang.git` _(notice the read-only URL; this is important for safety, see below)_
 2. Also, if you haven't already, fetch their changes _(and the changes of anybody they admire enough to have grabbed their branch(es))_ into your repo:
-   `git fetch «their username»`
+   `git fetch «their GitHub username»`
 3. Cherry-pick the commit(s) or checkout the file(s) you like:
     1. To swipe commits:
        `git cherry-pick «sha for their commit»`